 - 2 tablespoons olive oil

-- 2 russet potatoes peeled and cut into 1 inch cubes
+- 2 russet potatoes (peeled and cut into wedges)

-- 4 to 8 cups of liquids chicken broth/stock or water
+- 4 cups liquids (water or chicken broth/stock)

 Instructions

-- Cut chicken thighs into halves, then season with salt, ginger powder, parsley flakes, garlic powder, onion powder, paprika, oregano, cassareep and tomato paste and let marinade for at least 30 mins before cooking
+- Season the thighs with green seasoning, salt, black pepper, paprika, cassareep and tomato paste and dried thyme (if using) and let marinade for at least 30 mins before cooking.

-- Add the potatoes and carrots and continue to cook for 10 minutes, stirring every 2 to 3 minutes to avoid sticking.
+- Then add in the potatoes and carrots.
+Mix to combine and continue to cook for another 5 minutes, stirring every often to avoid sticking.

-- Add 4 cups of liquids, cover and cook until potatoes are soft, this can take up to 30 minutes, depending on how long it takes for your potatoes to cook to a fork tender stage
+- Next, add 4 cups of water or chicken stock if you like, cover, reduce the heat to medium and cook until the potatoes are soft, this can take up to 30 minutes, depending on how long it takes for your potatoes to cook to a fork tender stage.

 Notes